REPIC Platform Basic Information

 As a general rule, REPIC’s financial contribution is a maximum of 50% of the project costs.
 At least 50% of the project costs must be provided by own contributions and /or through third party means.

-As an order of magnitude, and depending on the type of project, the contributions can vary between CHF 50 000 for smaller /simple projects and a maximum of CHF 150 000 for larger / complex projects.
+As an order of magnitude, and depending on the type of project, the contributions for the REPIC Pilot instrument can vary between CHF 50 000 for smaller /simple projects and a maximum of CHF 150 000 for larger / complex projects.
+For the REPIC Rollout Instrument, larger/more complex projects can apply for up to CHF 500,000.

 Measures provided by the REPIC platform are subsidiary to existing national and international promotional instruments, and therefore, seek to support them; particularly in the financing area.